Evaluating Regular Path Queries on Compressed Adjacency Matrices: Boolean Sum and Relatives

+In this section we address the set-like Boolean operations, with special emphasis on the Boolean sum (or disjunction) for its impact on later operations like multiplication.
+We start from known techniques \cite{QFPLG19}, and then improve the algorithms and adapt them to handle transpositions, parallelism, and restrictions.
+We also provide improved time complexity analyses.
-The easier case to implement $A+B$ arises when no matrix is transposed.
-In this case we can perform a sequential pass over both $k^2$-tree bitvectors, so as to merge their corresponding nodes levelwise, without need of any $\rank$ operation.

-We implement this traversal with a queue of tasks, which are of two types. (\emph{1}) A {\em copy} task indicates just to copy the next node from $A$ or $B$; and (\emph{2}) a {\em merge} task indicates merging the next nodes of $A$ and $B$.
-The queue is initialized with a merge task, the read-pointers (which indicate the next $k^2$-tree node to be read) at the beginning of the bitvectors of $A$ and $B$, and the write-pointer at the beginning of the output $k^2$-tree bitvector.
+If neither $A$ or $B$ is transposed, we can compute the sum $A+B$ with a simple sequential pass over both $k^2$-tree bitvectors \cite{QFPLG19}, merging their corresponding nodes levelwise without need of any $\rank$ operation.
+We implement this traversal with a queue of tasks, which are of two types. (\emph{1}) A {\em copy} task indicates to copy the next node from $A$ or $B$; and (\emph{2}) a {\em merge} task indicates merging the next nodes of $A$ and $B$.
+The queue is initialized with a merge task on both root nodes, the read-pointers (which indicate the next $k^2$-tree node to be read) at the beginning of the bitvectors of $A$ and $B$, and the write-pointer at the beginning of the output $k^2$-tree bitvector.

-To process a copy task, we append the next signature (of $A$ or $B$) to the output, and enqueue its (up to) 4 children, as copy tasks for $A$ or $B$, respectively.
-To process a merge task, we append to the output the bitwise-or of the next 4-bit signatures of $A$ and $B$, and enqueue up to 4 new elements, as follows.
+To process a copy task, we append the next signature pointed by the read-pointer (of $A$ or $B$) to the output, and enqueue its (up to) 4 children as copy tasks for $A$ or $B$, respectively.
+To process a merge task, we append to the output the bitwise-or of the next 4-bit signatures pointed by the read-pointers of $A$ and $B$, and enqueue up to 4 new elements, as follows.
 For $i$ from 1 to 4, if the $i$th bit of the signatures of both $A$ and $B$ are 1, we append a merge task.
 If only one of them is 1, we append a copy task for the corresponding matrix.
-If none is 1, we do not append a task.
+If none is 1, we do not append any task.
 We do not append new tasks when the corresponding nodes are $k^2$-tree leaves.
 The process finishes when the queue becomes empty.
+Figure~\ref{fig:sum1} illustrates the algorithm.

-The total time is proportional to the sum of the bitvector length of both matrices, $O(a\log (v^2/a)+b\log(v^2/b)) \subseteq O((a+b)\log v)$.
+The total time is proportional to the sum of the number of nodes of both $k^2$-trees, $O(a\log (v^2/a)+b\log(v^2/b)) \subseteq O((a+b)\log v)$.
+We introduce a speedup that does not change the complexity but has a significant impact in practice: we do not append consecutive copy tasks for $A$ or for $B$ in the queue, but rather merge them into a single task that copies several signatures together, using a constant number of operations on computer words.